Quansight/Quansight-website/README.md

   - You can think of `develop` as staging.
   - Only hot fixes and releases are to be opened against `main`.
   - Pushing commits to `main` triggers a deploy of both websites via Vercel.
-- `./apps/consulting/` holds code for the Consulting website.
-- `./apps/labs/` holds code for the Labs website.
-- `./libs` holds code shared by both websites.

 ## How to make changes to the website